Last Updated on March 21, 2021 by Julia Wilson

 Also known as maldigestion disorder, exocrine pancreatic insufficiency (EPI) is a disease caused by a failure of the pancreas to secrete adequate levels of pancreatic enzymes which results in an inability to properly digest food.

-Roundworm and tapeworm are common intestinal parasitic infections which compete with the cat for food.
+Roundworm and tapeworm are common intestinal parasitic infections that compete with the cat for food.

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the type of diet your cat is eating, how much, have you noticed any other symptoms, are there any other cats (or dogs) in the house and how are the dynamics between pets, has he always been this way or has the increased hunger happened suddenly, if the cat is a female, has she been spayed or is she nursing kittens, is the cat on any medications?
 Accompanying symptoms may give your veterinarian a clue as to the possible cause.